TL;DR:

 |---|---|---|

 When towels no longer recover softness or absorbency after a strip wash, replacement is the right call.
-Cotton fibers have a finite lifespan, and no care routine can reverse structural breakdown.
-For tips on preventing towel odor that often accompanies residue buildup, Shoplotuslinen’s guide covers the full picture.
+Cotton has a finite lifespan, and no routine can reverse structural breakdown.

 Key takeaways

-Avoiding towel shrinkage requires one consistent habit: keep heat low in both the washer and dryer, and never use fabric softener.
+Avoiding shrinkage comes down to one consistent habit: keep heat low in both the washer and dryer, and never use fabric softener.

 | Point | Details |